A Review of “Three Circles”

 Scroggins and Wright are motivated to share the gospel with as many people as possible and to equip the people of the church to this end.
 A laudable motivation, to be sure.
 They are driven by a desire to see a multiplying church, especially in their unchurched South Florida context.

 The pathos of the book will be familiar to anyone acquainted with the SBC world, especially the work of David Platt, who makes an appearance.
 There is a sense of desperation to reach the lost that subordinates every other concern to this single cause.
 Christian life and piety become all about this single, overarching objective: getting the lost converted.
-Sharing the gospel and seeing the lost saved is good, but this culture produces an anxious restlessness and guilt, and obscures the God-centered, doxological mission of the church.
+Sharing the gospel and seeing the lost saved are good, but this culture produces an anxious restlessness and guilt, and obscures the God-centered, doxological mission of the church.
 Michael Horton’s Ordinary: Sustainable Faith in a Radical, Restless World (2014) and John Murray’s “The Church and Mission” in Volume 1 of his Collected Writings provide a far better and Reformed vision of the Christian life and mission.
 Three Circles is what you would expect from a Baptist, rather than Reformed, understanding of the Christian life.

 The best part of the book is the encouragement to every Christian to be willing to share their faith.
 Calling people to practice how they share the gospel and reminding them to invite people to respond to the gospel are good things, and I appreciated Scroggins and Wright emphasizing the practicalities of gospel conversations.
 There is something to learn there.
 However, I do not believe the three circles tool is salvageable for two overarching reasons.